 We need you to act now to save the ecologically fragile Myola valley and its unique and endangered wildlife!

-Tell Josh Frydenberg, Federal Minister for the Environment and Energy to act now!
+Tell Melissa Price, Federal Minister for the Environment to act now!

 If approved the mega KUR-World project would be one of the biggest infrastructure projects ever to occur in Northern Australia.
 The fact that it is proposed in the Myola valley in the Kuranda region, an ecologically sensitive location, is alarming.